iced-rs/rfcs/text/0021-accessibility.md

 ## Drawbacks

 Drawbacks of this proposal are that the accessibility tree must be rebuilt every redraw.
 Accesskit also is still missing some widget implementations, though I'm not sure what they are.
 Lastly, the way focus is recalculated every redraw after accessibility is enabled may cause a performance hit depending on the application.
-There may also not be a 1:1 mapping from iced widget `Id` to accesskit `NodeId`, unless this kind of design is enforced in Iced.
-If a widget exists which maintains more than one accessibility node which may have application focus, the current proposal may not support it correctly.
-Ideally Though, each widget would contribute 1 Node to the accessibility tree.
-Maybe an additional variant of the iced Id type could include the Union of a set of Iced `Id`s and would match any of the `Id`s that it includes.

 ## Rationale and alternatives